 The troop size "sweet spot" is large enough to provide an interactive and cooperative learning environment and small enough to encourage individual development.
-Though the ideal troop size is 12 girls, we recommend that groups be no fewer and no larger than:
+Though the ideal troop size is 12 Girl Scouts, we recommend that groups be no fewer and no larger than:

-- Girl Scout Daisies: 5-12 girls
+Girl Scout Daisies: 5-12 members

-- Girl Scout Brownies: 10-20 girls
+• Girl Scout Brownies: 10-20 members

-- Girl Scout Juniors 10-25 girls
+• Girl Scout Juniors 10-25 members

-- Girl Scout Cadettes: 5-25 girls
+Girl Scout Cadettes: 5-25 members

-- Girl Scout Seniors: 5-30 girls
+• Girl Scout Seniors: 5-30 members

-- Girl Scout Ambassadors: 5-30 girls
+• Girl Scout Ambassadors: 5-30 members

-A Girl Scout troop/group must have a minimum of five girls and two approved adult volunteers.
-Be sure to double-check the volunteer-to-girl ratio table below to make sure you have the right number of adults present for group meetings, events, travel, and camping.
-Adults and girls registering in groups of fewer than five girls and two approved, unrelated adult volunteers, at least one of whom is female, will be registered as individual Girl Scouts to accurately reflect their status and program experience.
-Individual girls are always welcome to participate in Girl Scout activities and events.
+A Girl Scout troop/group must have a minimum of five Girl Scout youth and two approved adult volunteers.
+Be sure to double-check the volunteer-to-youth ratio table below to make sure you have the right number of adults present for group meetings, events, travel, and camping.
+Adults and youth registering in groups of fewer than five Girl Scout youth and two approved adult volunteers who are not related to each other or in a relationship, at least one of whom is female, will be registered as individual Girl Scouts to accurately reflect their status and program experience.
+Individual members are always welcome to participate in Girl Scout activities and events.